Shadow and Photon Sphere of Black Hole in Clouds of Strings and Quintessence: Introduction

 \section{Introduction}

+The Black Hole's apparent shape from a distant observer when illuminated by a background source of light is referred to as a black hole shadow.
+When a shadow appears, the light, or photons, can orbit around this spherically symmetric black hole at a constant radius which form a bright ring called the Photon Sphere.
+Although such an orbit is unstable, it is nevertheless important from a physical viewpoint because it defines the boundary for a BH shadow between capture and non-capture of a cross-section of light rays by the black hole.
+This boundary has played an important role in determining, for example, the optical appearance of a black hole with thin accretions\cite{Luminet:1979nyg}.

-The Event Horizon Telescope (EHT) collaboration reported 1.3 mm Very Long Baseline Interferometry (VLBI) observations of the nucleus of the nearby galaxy M87, achieving angular resolution comparable to the expected size of the supermassive black hole \cite{Akiyama:2019bqs, Akiyama:2019brx, Akiyama:2019cqa, Akiyama:2019eap, Akiyama:2019fyp, Akiyama:2019sww}.
-It promotes the current theoretical study of black hole shadow based on modern astronomical observation methods.
-The EHT also corroborates that we can directly observe the black hole shadows.
-Further, the shape of a shadow could be used to study gravity near the event horizon and find whether the general relativity is consistent with the observations \cite{Mizuno:2018lxz}.
-Thus it enables a direct probe of the extreme environment and the dynamics near the black hole.
+The Event Horizon Telescope (EHT) collaboration which is now the world's biggest astronomy project reported 1.3 mm Very Long Baseline Interferometry (VLBI) observations of the nucleus of the nearby galaxy M87, achieving angular resolution comparable to the expected size of the supermassive black hole \cite{Akiyama:2019bqs, Akiyama:2019brx, Akiyama:2019cqa, Akiyama:2019eap, Akiyama:2019fyp, Akiyama:2019sww}.
+It promotes the current theoretical study of black hole based on modern astronomical observation methods.
+This project also corroborates the directly observations to the black hole shadows.
+Further, the shape of a shadow could be used to study gravity near the event horizon and find whether the general relativity is consistent with the observations \cite{Mizuno:2018lxz} which enables a direct probe of the General Relativity (GR) in the extreme environment.